IoannisPapageorgiou/Replication_BCTX/README.md

 2) A subfolder named "bct_code" that contains the code used to generate the BCT-X forecasting results.
 3) A subfolder named "alts" that contains the code used to generate the forecasting results of all the alternative methods.

-## Instructions and computational requirements
+## Computational requirements and dependencies

 Since an important advantage of the methodology proposed in this paper is its low computational requirements (time and space), all experiments were carried out on the CPU of a common laptop.